NewSigma/Physica/README.md

 # Physica

-Physica is a library that provides several basic modules in computational physics.
+Physica is a high performance and scalable template library for computational physics.

 ## Table of Contents